-If you ever get to Western Australia again here is the one place you will definitely want to visit.
+If you ever get to Western Australia again here is the one place you will want to visit.
 From its luxurious wineries to its delightful dairy farms, award-winning bakeries, lip-smacking ice cream, and jaw-dropping scenery.
-Thousands of pictures to be taken, and thankfully you can now print pictures from your phone.
+Thousands of pictures are to be taken, and thankfully you can now print pictures from your phone.

 What Is “Down South”?

 If you’re heading out on a long weekend, with the rest of Perth, the journey may take some time longer.
-Currently, there is also extensive roadworks going on (2020/2021), so the journey has been taken a little longer.
+Currently, there is also extensive roadworks going on (2020/2021), so the journey has taken a little longer.